-A veteran died in Florida jail.
-Two years later, video shows he was tased, left convulsing in cell
+A veteran died in a Florida jail.
+Two years later, video shows he was tased, left convulsing in a cell.

 On Friday, Brevard County Sheriff Wayne Ivey published the video, but only after settling with the newspaper after it sued for the footage in July amid national reckoning about the use of force by police.
+Throughout the country, concerns about a lack of transparency or accountability in cases like George Floyd’s and Breonna Taylor’s has put lesser-known, in-custody deaths like Edwards’s under greater scrutiny.
+The footage disclosure marks a significant milestone after a summer of protests trickled down to the shoreside town of Melbourne, where demonstrators demanded “release the video.”

-The two-hour-long video shows what led up to the moment Edwards, a veteran Army combat medic who served in Kosovo and Iraq, was strapped in a chair for 16 minutes, as he seemed to struggle to breathe, his chest heaving and his restrained body convulsing.
+The two-hour-long tape shows what led up to the moment Edwards, a decorated veteran who served in Kosovo and Iraq, was strapped in a chair for 16 minutes, as he seemed to struggle to breathe, his chest heaving and his restrained body convulsing.
 Although the video has no sound, Edwards seemed to be either yelling, coughing or gasping under the sheer white hood deputies put over his head to keep him from spitting.

 Jail staff periodically glanced through the windows of his cell but did not enter as Edwards struggled.
 Nearby, deputies focused on paperwork or chatted with each other.
 By the time a deputy noticed Edwards had stopped moving and a nurse entered the cell, it was too late.
 Edwards was taken to a hospital where he was pronounced dead.
 In an autopsy report, his cause of death was listed as “excited delirium.”